DutchDevOfficial/MXC_Handbook/handbook/MDFiles/Handbook/handbook.md

 ## Connect with the MXC Team and the Community

-Probably the best way to get in contact with the MXC community is by using either [MXC Telegram](https://t.me/mxcfoundation) or [MXC Discord](https://mxc.news/mxcdiscord).
+Probably the best way to get in contact with the MXC community is by using either the Telegram or Discord group discussion apps.
+Here are the invitation links to them for MXC: [MXC Telegram](https://t.me/mxcfoundation) or [MXC Discord](https://mxc.news/mxcdiscord).

 If you need help with an M2 Pro order, sending an email to orders@matchx.io (with your order number) is your best bet.